paulrobello/par_scrape/README.md

   - Now uses par_ai_core for url fetching and markdown conversion
   - New Features:
     - BREAKING CHANGES:
-      - New option to specify desired output formats `-O` which defaults to markdown only which does not require AI
+      - New option to specify desired output formats `-O` which defaults to markdown only, which does not require AI
     - BEHAVIOR CHANGES:
       - Now retries 3 times on failed scrapes
     - Basic site crawling